-Before washing and drying your clothes, it is best to check the laundry labels.
+Prior to washing and drying your clothes, it is best to check the laundry labels.
 The Square with a Circle in it means you can Tumble Dry the item.
 However if that Square and Circle has an X over it, do not Tumble Dry.
 For a list of other Laundry Symbols see: Tide’s: “How to Read Laundry Symbols”

-- Aluminum Foil Balls -Take a large sheet of Aluminium Foil – about 4 square foot.
+- Aluminum Foil Balls -Take a large sheet of Aluminum Foil – about 4 square foot.
 Scrunch the foil up into a ball.
 Compress a much as you can.
 You’ll need to make the ball as smooth as you can so the foil doesn’t snag on delicate clothes.
 You’ll need two or three per load.
 If all you want is to eliminate static in the dryer and avoid clothes being statically stuck together.
 This is a good option.

 - Scented Homemade Woolen Balls – One of our favorite Dryer Hacks